-Protests must be submitted in writing, signed by an individual who is authorized to contractually bind the Proposer, and include all grounds and supporting facts and evidence upon which the protest is based, as well as all citations of law, rule, regulation or procedure upon which the protester relies.
-Protests must be sent to Covered California via email at the address indicated below.
+Protests must be submitted in writing, signed by an individual who is authorized to contractually bind the Proposer, and include all grounds and supporting facts and evidence upon which the protest is based, as well as all citations of law, rule, regulation, or procedure upon which the protester relies.

+Protests must be delivered via email to Covered California at the email address HBEXSolicitation@covered.ca.gov with "PROTEST FOR RFP 2024-06" in the subject line.
 Protests must be received by Covered California no later than the close of business five (5) business days after the Notice of Intent to Award has been posted.

-Protests must be emailed to HBEXSolicitation@covered.ca.gov with "PROTEST FOR RFP 2024-20" in the subject line.